-The Perfect Roasted Carrot Soup Recipe to Get You Through Winter!
+This Roasted Carrot Soup Will Get You Through Winter - Make It Today!

 Winter is upon us and it’s the perfect time to relish some hot, soul stirring soup.
 Especially, during those chilly winter evenings, when your kid comes home hungry and famished!
 Well, one of your healthiest bets in winter, are carrots!
 And why not, Carrots are aplenty this season and what better way to use them, than in a good old soup!

 This Roasted Carrot & Fennel soup recipe is as delish as it can get with an unusual taste of fragrant fennel and sweet, crimson carrots!
 Also, it’s a quick recipe that calls for very few ingredients.

 Fennel adds a texture to the soup but if you are not fond of the ingredient then simply omit it.
 Just the carrots are enough to give you a flavourful soup.
 I prefer garlic over ginger but ginger works equally well in the recipe.
 Besides, it will be a good idea to add in ginger to your child’s diet, if he/she has a cold.